 For the Sydney craft beer lover, Marrickville is simply the happiest place on Earth.
-Nicknamed the Golden Triangle, it's home to the most breweries of any Australian suburb, making it crawlable in a possibly literal sense if you’re trying to make some beery, religious statement.
+Nicknamed the Golden Triangle, it's home to the most breweries of any Australian suburb (nine and counting at the time of this update), making it crawlable in a possibly literal sense if you’re trying to make some beery, religious statement.

-Named after a Yorkshire village, which Judd Owen described in the 2018 version of this article as famous for being “the birthplace of a racehorse breeder no one even gave a shit about 150 years ago”.
-The Gadigal people call this area Bulanaming, and it's one that's become a multicultural community with a notable presence of Greek, Portuguese and Vietnamese culture and cuisine.
+Named after a Yorkshire village, the Gadigal people call this area Bulanaming, and it's a part of Sydney that's become a multicultural community with a notable presence of Greek, Portuguese and Vietnamese culture and cuisine.

-Marrickville became Australia’s prime brewery suburb for two reasons.
+Marrickville became Australia’s prime brewery suburb for two main reasons.

 Firstly, it is warehouse country with seemingly endless spaces in which breweries can pop up like mushrooms after rain.
 The closeness of these breweries has built a tight-knit community not only of beer enjoyers but brewers who can share resources, knowledge, and a spirit of friendly competition.
 Close proximity also means breweries have to do more to stand out in this town, resulting in a diverse range of venues with offerings that flit from broad to niche to infamous.